Invasive Pike in Southcentral Alaska

 What Can Be Done About Invasive Pike

-- Increase public awareness of the problems with invasive pike.
+- Increase public awareness of the invasive Northern Pike issue and support for management efforts.

 ADF&G encourages public comment on this plan.
 Please send comments to: